We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Water on steel mixed with sunshine often results in rust.
 People who are interested in purchasing a shipping container home often worry about this the most.
 They don’t want their homes to rust over a few years.

-Those shipping containers that have experienced harsh weather can still be used for a home, and it’s great to repurpose them as a part of sustainable living.
+Those shipping containers that have experienced harsh weather can still be used for a home and it’s great to repurpose them as a part of sustainable living.
 Just make sure to treat it for rust and that it’s still sturdy.

 Pros of Shipping Container Homes

 Shipping containers were built to move.
 You can move a shipping container almost anywhere to make it your home.
 Once they arrive at your destination, they’re simply set onto a foundation.
+Because they are essentially modular homes, you can easily stack several containers on top of each other to expand it.

 Cons of Shipping Container Homes